China's President Xi meets US executives in Beijing as investment wanes | Law-Order

 "In the past, (China) did not collapse because of a 'China collapse theory' and it will also not peak now because of a 'China peak theory,'" he added.
 Stephen Schwarzman, co-founder and CEO of private equity firm Blackstone, Raj Subramaniam, head of American delivery giant FedEx, and Cristiano Amon, the boss of chips manufacturer Qualcomm were part of the around 20-strong all-male U.S. contingent.

-The audience with Xi - organized by the National Committee on U.S.-China Relations, the U.S.-China Business Council and the Asia Society think tank - lasted around 90 minutes, according to a person with direct knowledge of the matter.
-The source, who declined to be named as they were not authorized to speak to the media, had no immediate comment on what was discussed and the three organizations did not immediately respond to requests for comment on the meeting.
+The audience with Xi - organised by the National Committee on U.S.-China Relations, the U.S.-China Business Council (USCBC) and the Asia Society think tank - lasted around 90 minutes, according to a person with direct knowledge of the matter.
+The source, who declined to be named as they were not authorised to speak to the media, had no immediate comment on what was discussed and the National Committee on U.S.-China Relations and Asia Society did not immediately respond to requests for comment on the meeting.

+A statement from USCBC said they: "stressed the importance of rebalancing China's economy by increasing consumption there and encouraging the government to further address longstanding concerns with cross border data flows, government procurement, intellectual property rights, and improved regulatory transparency and predictability."
+The U.S. and China are gradually resuming engagements after relations between the two economic superpowers sank to their lowest in years due to clashes over trade policies, the future of democratically ruled Taiwan and territorial claims in the South China Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)